microsoft/TypeScript-Handbook/pages/Mixins.md

 # Understanding the sample

-The code sample starts with the two classes that will act is our mixins.
+The code sample starts with the two classes that will act as our mixins.
 You can see each one is focused on a particular activity or capability.
 We'll later mix these together to form a new class from both capabilities.